dfki-ric-underactuated-lab/case_study_traj_opt_hybrid_robots/README.md

 # Investigations into Exploiting the Full Capabilities of a Series-Parallel Hybrid Humanoid using Whole Body Trajectory Optimization

 This repo contains the details of our investigation for a weightlifting task on RH5 Manus robot presented in the paper [Investigations into Exploiting the Full Capabilities of a Series-Parallel Hybrid Humanoid using Whole Body Trajectory Optimization](https://dfki-ric-underactuated-lab.github.io/case_study_traj_opt_hybrid_robots/).
 The paper was accepted at the [IROS 2023 Conference](https://ieee-iros.org/).
 A preprint is available on [Researchgate](https://www.researchgate.net/publication/372677906_Investigations_into_Exploiting_the_Full_Capabilities_of_a_Series-Parallel_Hybrid_Humanoid_using_Whole_Body_Trajectory_Optimization).
+The accompanying video is also available on [YouTube](https://www.youtube.com/watch?v=qcJiLLTbDmk&ab_channel=dfkiscientifichighlights).

 ### Citation